What Is a Telling Leadership Style?

 A manager approaches a tenured employee who has successfully organized the company picnic in the past (and truly enjoyed the responsibility) and provides detailed instructions.

 Understanding the benefits of a telling style of leadership is relatively straightforward.
 Knowing both how and when to use one is significantly more difficult!
 In that context, the real job of any leader is to identify what style of leadership a follower needs for a given situation.
-Consider Situational Leadership® as a timing mechanism that helps leaders determine when … to do what in that regard!
+Consider Situational Leadership® as a timing mechanism that helps leaders determine when to do what in that regard.
+Proper leadership is more important now than ever before!